phpearth/docs/articles/smart-questions/index.md

 ## Include purpose

-Make sure to include the reason for your question, what you want to achieve with the answer.
-This allows the person answering your question to provide the right solution even if it was not obvious.
+Make sure to include the reason for your question and what you want to achieve with the answer.
+This allows the person answering your question to provide the right solution even when it isn't obvious.

 <br><br><br>
 <div style="clear:both"></div>